 Form 1042 is used to report tax withheld from foreign persons or entities.
 Form 1042 must be filed and furnished to recipients by March 15, 2019.

 Three forms are required for reporting and paying tax withheld on effectively connected taxable income allocable to foreign partners; Form 8804, Form 8805, and Form 8813.

 Form 8804 and Form 8805 used to report income and tax withheld must be filed annually with the IRS by the 15th day of the 3rd month following the close of the partnership’s year (March 15th for calendar year partnerships).
-Certain payments to foreign payees for services performed in the United States require tax to be withheld and remitted on Form 1042 by March 15, 2018.
+Certain payments to foreign payees for services performed in the United States require tax to be withheld and remitted on Form 1042 by March 15, 2019.
 Form 8804 is a transmittal form for Form(s) 8805.
-File a separate Form 8805 for each foreign partner, whether or not any withholding tax was paid, and attach Copy A of each Form 8805 to the Form 8804 filed with the IRS.
+File a separate Form 8805 for each foreign partner, whether any withholding tax was paid, and attach Copy A of each Form 8805 to the Form 8804 filed with the IRS.
 Form 8805 must be sent to each foreign partner by the due date of the partnership return (including extensions).
 Although an extension of time to file Form 8804 is permitted by filing Form 7004, it does not extend the time to pay the tax.

 Form 8813 must accompany each payment of section 1446 (partnership withholding) tax made during the partnership’s tax year.
 File on or before the 15th day of the 4th, 6th, 9th and 12th months of the partnership’s tax year.

 Interest is charged on taxes not paid by the due date, even if an extension to file is granted.
 It is also charged on penalties imposed.
 Interest rates are determined under section 6621.